-Note: The Arm Ethos-U55 and Arm Ethos-U65 are designed to accelerate neural network inferences and supports only 8-bit weights with 8-bit or 16-bit activations.
-Therefore, to take advantage of the Arm Ethos-U55 or Arm Ethos-U65, your model must be quantized from 32-bit floating point to 8-bit fixed point format.
+Note: The Arm Ethos-U55 and Arm Ethos-U65 are designed to accelerate neural network inferences and support only 8-bit weights with 8-bit or 16-bit activations.
+Therefore, to take advantage of the Arm Ethos-U55 or Arm Ethos-U65, your model must be quantized from 32-bit floating-point to 8-bit fixed-point format.

 8. After loading the converted model with the TFLiteConverter, we perform post-training quantization.
-The result of this process will be a model with both weights and activations fully quantized so that it can be deployed on Arm Ethos-U55 or Arm Ethos-U65.
+The result of this process is a model with both weights and activations fully quantized, so that it can be deployed on Arm Ethos-U55 or Arm Ethos-U65.
 The following code shows how to perform this quantization:

 """Generator function to produce representative dataset for post-training quantization."""